A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Anansi, Anancy

-Definition: "Spiderman.
+Definition: "Spiderman [not the American comic book character].
 Hero of local folktales of African origin."

 Definition: "The name of a spider who was the chief character in many West Indian folk tales.
 Although the name comes from West Africa the origin of Anansi is obscure.
 In West African mythology he is connected with the creation of the world and prehistoric cataclysmic events, but in the West Indies he is a simpler being, reduced to playing the role of a cunning trickster.
 He is able to take many forms, including that of a man speaking in a high-pitched voice with a lisp, and is able to overcome all difficulties and dangers by use of his wits.
 The stories symbolize the triumph of the artful and quick-witted over brute strength and ponderous might."